Head of Marketing and Development

 "We've really started to build trust in our data, to use it more effectively, and also realise time savings," Sims says.
 "And we can track responses more fully.
 We did that before but it was quite a long-winded process.
 As the department head, this is key for me: understanding what's giving us the best return so we can do more of it.
 We can see which campaigns are reaping the most success and repeat those approaches.
 And a fair amount can also be automated and scheduled."
 Recent developments include bringing in additional booking data and delivering headline key performance indicators (KPIs): management information to enable HF Holidays to better track business performance in general, to see what's working well and to provide visibility of underperforming areas.
 "We're building standard reports to provide a dashboard for management," Sims says.
 "That will give us even more insight into customer trends at a macro level.
 Managers will be able to see on a daily trend basis, for example, how many bookings have come from agents in the UK and non-UK compared to direct bookings, how many customers are new or not new, and so on."

-Deal with growing data volumes, bring together multiple data sources to create a single customer view, gain new insights to optimise marketing, integrate offline and online communications, and drive business performance.
+Deal with growing data volumes, bring together multiple data sources to create a single customer view, gain new insights to optimize marketing, integrate offline and online communications, and drive business performance.